PBCAR/PurchaseTasks/README.md

 c) Select the type of purchase task: APT, CPT, or MPT

-d) Copy and Paste the ID variable name, along with the name of the purchase task items ONLY
+d) Copy and Paste the ID variable name, along with the name of the purchase task items ONLY (the iD name must be first in the list)

 e) Input the total N of participants in the data set